irfank123/CareSync/README.md

    ⁠ bash
    git clone https://github.com/irfank123/CareSync.git
    cd CareSync
-    ⁠
+2. .env's in the project deliverable - one for front end and one for backend ⁠
-2. *Set up and run the Backend:*
+3. *Set up and run the Backend:*

    * Navigate to the backend directory:
      ⁠ bash